The Way We Jam: Release and reception

 The Way We Jam was released on 26 November 1998.
 Three music videos were produced for the album, for the title track, "For You" and "More Than Forever".
 KRU said the music video for "The Way We Jam" explicitly depicts their music and the multi-ethnic Malaysia.
 For the video, KRU uses 30 talents from Malaysia, Australia, New Zealand and Nigeria to represent their fans from different cultural backgrounds.
 The album's first single, "The Way We Jam" was well received in the Philippines and entered two music charts there, toppled "...Baby One More Time" by Britney Spears and "So Young" by The Corrs, while its second single, "For You", entered charts in few Asian countries.

 The album was well received, earning KRU a Best Engineered Album for the album and a Best Music Video for the title track at the 6th Anugerah Industri Muzik on 10 April 1999.
 To promote the album, KRU held a promotional tour of The Way We Jam in three locations in Malaysia, including Penang.
 Sani Salleh from Harian Metro described the album as a "symbol of the brothers' musical evolution".

+They also promote the album as part of their first Asian tour, Jammin' the Nation, where they perform 9 out of 14 songs in The Way We Jam.